briandrum/codes.forchagrin.com/_chapters/chapter-145-chagrin-falls-arts-commission.md

 ## 145.01   Creation and composition

-There is hereby created a commission to be known and designated as the “Chagrin Falls Arts Commission”, composed of three residents of the Municipality and one member of Council.
+There is hereby created a commission to be known and designated as the "Chagrin Falls Arts Commission", composed of three residents of the Municipality and one member of Council.
 Resident members shall be appointed by the Mayor, subject to the confirmation of Council.
 Council shall appoint its representative annually at its organizational meeting.